commitmas/30-days-of-commitmas-2015/README.md

 **Your challenge**:
 * Open a new Pull Request on open source repositories you use **every single day** for the 12 days of Commitmas!
+* Write a blog post describing a task/skill that you feel is important for Beginner or Intermediate level users to raise their git-fu!

 **Helpful hints**:
 * You really don't need any, but if you complete this challenge, please tell me ([@mjbrender](http://twitter.com/mjbrender)) and I'll definitely buy you a beer.